SuperOfficeDocs/superoffice-docs/user-guide/en/user/service/request/mainmenu.md

 ## Choose the content of the tiles

-If you or your role have sufficient rights, you can choose the content you want to have displayed in the tiles on the dashboard.
-To do this:
+If you or your role have sufficient rights, you can choose the content you want to have displayed in the tiles on the dashboard. [!include[To do this](../../../includes/to-do-this.md)]

 1. Click the title text of a tile, or click **Blank** if the tile is empty.
 2. Select the content you want from the list.